Skip to main content

 Sidenote

-A note on what "fast" actually means here
+A note on what "fast" actually costs

 I was able to move quickly because I had been embedded in the problem space for several months.
 I could draw on existing research, prior discovery work, and accumulated context that made the design phase feel fast without actually being rushed.
 The AI accelerated execution.
 The research made that execution credible.